Pran2009/sharp/README.md

 # sh#rp
-> sh#rp - A oversimplified startpage for your browser
+sh#rp - A oversimplified startpage for your browser

+# Install instructions